 Get started with the data loss prevention Alerts dashboard

 Microsoft Purview Data Loss Prevention (DLP) policies can take protective actions to prevent unintentional sharing of sensitive items.
 When an action is taken on a sensitive item, you can be notified by configuring alerts for DLP.
-This article shows you how to define rich alert policies that are linked to your data loss prevention (DLP) policies.
+This article shows you how to configure alerts in your data loss prevention (DLP) policies.
 You'll see how to use the DLP alert management dashboard in the Microsoft Purview compliance portal to view alerts, events, and associated metadata for DLP policy violations.

-If you are new to DLP alerts, you should review Learn about the data loss prevention alerts dashboard
+If you're new to DLP alerts, you should review Get started with the data loss prevention alerts.

 Before you begin

 Before you begin, make sure you have the necessary prerequisites:

 - Licensing for the DLP alerts management dashboard

 - Required roles

 To get started with the DLP Alert dashboard, you need to be licensed for DLP for Exchange, SharePoint, and OneDrive, see:

 - Microsoft Purview Data Loss Prevention (DLP) for Exchange Online, SharePoint Online, and OneDrive for Business

 See the Microsoft 365 guidance for security & compliance for details on the subscriptions that support DLP.